-- 'Class 3.1' land capable of producing consistently high yields of a narrow range of crops and/or moderate yields of a wider range (short grass leys are common), and - 'Class 3.2' land capable of average production though high yields of barley, oats and grass can be obtained (grass leys are common).
+- 'Class 3.2' land capable of producing consistently high yields of a narrow range of crops and/or moderate yields of a wider range (short grass leys are common), - 'Class 4.1' land capable of producing a narrow range of crops, primarily grassland with short arable breaks of forage crops and cereal, - 'Class 4.2' land capable of producing a narrow range of crops, primarily on grassland with short arable breaks of forage crops, - 'Class 888' urban (land qualifying as urban has no agricultural value).

-There are no areas of woodland registered on the Ancient Woodland Inventory Scotland or woodland registered on the Native Woodland Survey of Scotland that border the carriageway within the scheme extents.
+There are no areas of ancient woodland registered on the Ancient Woodland Inventory Scotland or native woodland registered on the Native Woodland Survey of Scotland that border the carriageway at the scheme location.